-Six months later, Dream Studio was established, owned by Dhieu, Elijah, Maya, Istarlin, and Deng.
-Through funds they managed to save along with donations, we were able to rent studio space and fill it with camera and lighting equipment, printers, furniture, and other needed supplies.
+In February 2017, Dream Studio was established with the help and encouragement of FilmAid and Samuel Otieno.
+The partners are Dhieu, Elijah, Maya, Istarlin.
+Through funds the partners managed to save, along with donations, we were able to rent studio space and fill it with camera and lighting equipment, printers, furniture, and other needed supplies.

 Offering portraits to the local community and photography and videography services to the NGO’s has given them the first chance in their lives to become self-sufficient.
 Half of their time is focused on the commercial end.
 The other half is devoted to teaching photography to children in schools and creating community events in which they provide a place for dialog about issues of concern, such as women’s rights, female genital mutilation, drug & alcohol abuse, and police corruption.